-DuPage County Rape Defense Lawyer
+Rape Defense Lawyer

-Experienced Rape Defense Lawyers in Woodridge
+Experienced DuPage County Rape Defense Lawyer

-Rape is almost always prosecuted as a felony, which means mandatory jail or prison time, and usually large fines.
+Rape is almost always prosecuted as a felony, which means mandatory jail or prison time and, usually, large fines.
 Beyond the judgment in court, if you’ve been accused of rape, the emotional and social repercussions are also significant.

 The team at Wolfe & Stec is prepared to protect your reputation and fight for your future.
 Call our offices today at 630-305-0222 for a free, confidential consultation.